The Time I Tried, and Failed, to Get Rid of Ants by Myself

 My name is Rita, and I have a problem; an ant problem.

 It started out small; there were just a few near the front door.
 But like most problems, they didn’t go away on their own.
 Ignoring them didn’t help.
 Day after day, the problem persisted.
-Being an optimist, and armed with a substantial knowledge of household pests and how to get rid of them, I thought it was nothing I couldn’t handle.
+Being an optimist, and armed with a substantial knowledge of household pests and how to get rid of ants, I thought it was nothing I couldn’t handle.

 I was wrong.

 Trying to get rid of ants naturally.

 I don’t know much about you, but I’ve shared bits and pieces of my own story through EarthKind’s blog here.
 Specifically, I shared a story about my little ant problem a few months ago.
 Following the expert advice found in these fine pages you yourself are reading, I was sure no ant would ever trespass in my home again.

 - Any food or moisture that may attract ants was removed.

 - All visible entry points were blocked and sealed.

 - Pouches of ‘satisfaction guaranteed,’ proven effective, safe and natural ant repellent were placed in the areas ants had been seen.

 Why am I still seeing ants?

 The ants did disappear, for a few days.
 Then they popped up in a different area of the house.
-I didn’t see it myself, I was out running errands.
 My husband informed me an unidentified number of ants had been spotted on and in our entertainment center, TV, and our toddler’s set of wooden blocks.
-He claimed to have soaked them with a can of Lysol, along with just squishing countless little buggers until the wave of invading ants had been defeated.
+He claimed to have soaked them with a can of Lysol.
+He also admitted squishing countless little buggers until the wave of invading ants had been defeated.